Chris Sale: 2016

 Sale began the 2016 season by winning each of his first 9 starts.
 He entered the All-Star Break with a 14–3 record (12 quality starts), an ERA of 3.38, and a WHIP of 1.04.
-Kansas City Royals manager Ned Yost named him the starter for the 2016 Major League Baseball All-Star Game.
-In the All-Star Game, Sale pitched one inning and gave up a home run to Chicago Cub Kris Bryant.
+Royals manager Ned Yost named him the starter for the MLB All-Star Game.
+In the All-Star Game, Sale pitched one inning and gave up a home run to Kris Bryant of the Cubs.

 On July 23, prior to a game against the Detroit Tigers, the White Sox were set to wear throwback uniforms based on the design implemented by Bill Veeck during his second ownership of the White Sox.
 Sale was not pleased about the idea, as he felt the pullover jerseys were too baggy and interfered with his pitching mechanics, and this prompted him to use scissors to tear up the throwback uniforms that had been laid out in the clubhouse while the rest of the team was on the field for practice.
 Shortly after, the White Sox sent Sale home and scratched him from his start that day, and the White Sox took the field in their 1982–86 throwbacks instead.
 The next day, on July 24, the White Sox suspended Sale for five days.
 He later expressed regret for his actions.
-In 2016, Sale made 32 starts, finishing with a 17–10 record, a 3.34 ERA, and 233 strikeouts, in 226.2 innings pitched.
-He also led the majors with 6 complete games and 17 hit batsmen.
+In 2016, Sale made 32 starts, finishing with a 17–10 record, a 3.34 ERA, and 233 strikeouts, in 226 2/3 innings pitched.
+He also led the majors with six complete games and 17 hit batsmen.